deadpixi/contracts/README.rst

     3

-But calling with incorrect argument types (violating the contract) fails with an AssertionError:
+But calling with incorrect argument types (violating the contract) fails with a PreconditionError (a subtype of AssertionError):

     >>> add2("foo", 2)
     Traceback (most recent call last):
-    AssertionError: `i` must be an integer
+    PreconditionError: `i` must be an integer

 Functions can also have postconditions, specified using the `ensure` decorator.
 Postconditions describe what must be true after the function